TheAcharya/Airlift/README.md

 To send data to Airtable, users or applications need to write custom code using libraries that connect with Airtable's API.
 For normal end-users who aren’t developers, this can be an extremely challenging endeavor.
 For most users, Airtable’s [CSV import extension](https://support.airtable.com/docs/csv-import-extension) could be sufficient.

-However, there are plenty of advance Airtable users who would like to send and sync data to Airtable in automated and transparent fashion.
+However, many experienced Airtable users want to send and transfer data automatically without using [Make](https://www.make.com) or [Zapier](https://zapier.com).
 This is where **Airlift** comes into play.

+**Airlift** is free and open-source software.
+But you can [sponsor](https://github.com/sponsors/TheAcharya) us if you find it useful.

 ## Installation